janetmndz/design-resources-list/README.md

   - **How to use**: Search and select free icons and down load them as SVGs, PNGs, etc. You mush credit the author for a free download.
 - [Material Design Icons](https://material.io/resources/icons/?style=baseline) - *Material icons for common actions and items.*
   - **How to use**: Search and click to download icons as SVGS.
 Can choose from themes like: filled, outlined, rounded, two-tone, sharp.
+- [Illustrations](https://illlustrations.co/) - *Large set of open source illustrations*
+  - **How to use**: Individually download illustrations as SVG or PNG.
+Option to download entire collection via zip file.
+Support illustrators though donation link.

 ## Typography & Fonts
 - [Type Anything](https://app.typeanything.io/) - *A free and awesome typography tool to create and test font combinations for your projects*